How the new Early Years Initial Teacher Training for childminders (EYITT) is delivered

 • Personal tutor: a dedicated tutor will guide and support you throughout your EYITT journey

-• Mentor and lead trainer: assigned within employment setting to provide additional support and guidance
+• Mentor and lead trainer: help with finding a suitable mentor to provide additional support and guidance

-• Assessment: involves gradually building an ePortfolio, developing evidence and action plans, writing assignments, and maintaining observation records
+• Assessment: involves observations, developing evidence and activity plans, writing assignments, and maintaining assessment records

-What are the benefits of completing Early Years Initial Teacher Training (EYITT)?
+What are the benefits of completing Early Years Initial Teacher Training (EYITT) for childminders?

 Obtaining Early Years Teacher Status (EYTS) through Early Years Initial Teacher Training (EYITT) offers multiple benefits.
-Research shows that employing graduate-trained staff improves teaching standards and positively impacts the entire setting.
+Research shows that graduate-trained staff improve teaching standards and positively impact outcomes for children.

-Early Years Initial Teacher Training (EYITT) benefits for learners
+Early Years Initial Teacher Training (EYITT) for childminders benefits for learners

 Become a qualified early years teacher